-Artist Performance

-English as a Second Language Learner

-Human Resource Management
+Artist Performance Human Resource Management Public History Sustainability Teaching Artist

-Public History

-Social Impact Leadership

-Advanced Social Impact Leadership

-Teaching Artist

 \Also available to evening students.
-Some programs may require some day classes.

-\\Does not apply to Music Education licensure.

-\Not offered as a primary major
+Some programs may require some day classes. \\Does not apply to Music Education licensure. #Not offered as a primary major

 Undergraduate Academic Policies and Procedures